scylladb/scylladb/docs/dev/raft-in-scylla.md

 node boots, this id is persisted in `scylla_local` system table.
-If this id is present, the node can start a Raft instance for the group using the last saved state in `raft`, `raft_snapshots` and `raft_config` system tables, which are all retrievable by group id.
+If this id is present, the node can start a Raft instance for the group using the last saved state in `raft`, `raft_snapshots` and `raft_snapshot_config` system tables, which are all retrievable by group id.
 If a persisted id is missing, it means the node is bootstrapping and haven't joined Raft yet.